Rhett Bomar: Sam Houston State

 Bomar entered spring practice as the starting quarterback for the 2007 Bearkats, with two years of collegiate eligibility remaining.
-He played nine games the first year for the Bearkats before injuring his knee on November 3, 2007 against Nicholls State.
+He played nine games the first year for the Bearkats before injuring his knee on November 3, 2007, against Nicholls State.

 “Rhett brings a lot of athleticism to the quarterback position that we haven’t had,” SHSU coach Todd Whitten told the Huntsville Item.
 “He's going to get a chance to get a lot of reps this spring.
 We feel like our offense has the chance to make a lot of big plays next year.”

 Bomar started all 10 games in 2008 for Sam Houston State as the Bearkats went 4–6 on the season.
 He completed his college career as Sam Houston's all-time leader in passing with 5,564 yards in 19 games and career leader in total offense with 6,159 yards.
 He was a two-time All-Southland Conference selection and ended the 2008 season ranked No. 2 in NCAA Division I Football Championship Subdivision total offense (354.2 yards per game) and No. 4 in passing offense (335.5 yards per contest).

 Bomar passed for more than 300 yards in nine games during his Bearkat career.
 He threw for passes of more than 50 yards 10 times, including his longest of 80 yards.
 He is one of only 11 players in NCAA FCS history to throw for more than 300 yards and rush for more than 100 yards in a single game (against North Dakota State in 2007).

 He was selected as a finalist for the Walter Payton Award given to the top player in the Football Championship Subdivision.
 He also played in the 2009 Senior Bowl.

 Professional career

 New York Giants

-In the 2009 NFL Draft, Bomar was drafted by the New York Giants as the 15th pick of the 5th round (151 overall).
-Bomar on June 24, 2009 signed a four-year contract, including a $185,183 signing bonus.
+In the 2009 NFL draft, Bomar was selected by the New York Giants as the 15th pick of the fifth round (151st overall).
+Bomar on June 24, 2009, signed a four-year contract, including a $185,183 signing bonus.
 He was waived on September 5, 2009, and re-signed to the practice squad on September 6.

 Bomar was promoted to the active roster on December 31, 2009.

 On September 4, 2010, Bomar was waived by the Giants.
 Following an injury to Giants quarterback Jim Sorgi, Bomar was initially expected to take over the role as backup quarterback, but on September 3, 2010, the Giants acquired Sage Rosenfels from the Minnesota Vikings to step in at the position, making Bomar expendable.
 On the following day, September 5, the Giants re-signed Bomar to the team's practice squad.